Kepler-37: Planetary system

-Kepler-37b is the closest planet to the Kepler-37.
+Kepler-37b is the closest planet to Kepler-37.
 At the time of its discovery in February 2013, it was the smallest known exoplanet.
 At 3865 km in diameter, it is slightly larger than the Moon.
 It orbits Kepler-37 once every 13 days at a distance of about 0.1 astronomical units (AU).
 Kepler-37b has a rocky surface and is believed to be too small and too close to its star to support water or maintain an atmosphere.
 Surface temperature is estimated at 700 K.

 Kepler-37c is around three-quarters of the diameter of Earth and orbits approximately every 21 days at a distance of just under 0.14 AU.
 Kepler-37d is about twice the diameter of Earth.
 It orbits in around 40 days at a distance of nearly 0.21 AU.
-Neither are able to support water due to their proximity to Kepler-37.
+Neither are able to support liquid water due to their proximity to Kepler-37.